hypatiafsa/.github/pull_request_template.md

 Provide a brief summary of the changes in this pull request, including relevant motivation and context.
 List any dependencies required for this change.
-If this pull request is related to an already identified issue, please link it using `closes #issue-number` or `fixes #issue-number`.
+If this pull request is related to an already identified issue or to-do note, please link it using `closes/fixes #issue-number` or `completes #todo-reference`.

 ## Type of change